 Jessica (she/her) joined Progress Alliance in 2017 as Operations Manager and has since brought both operations and programmatic leadership to the team, including strengthening our fiscal sponsorship infrastructure, overhauling our grantmaking processes, facilitating PA’s first-ever LGBTQ power-building investments, and was a key partner in supporting our 2020 Census work.
 In Spring 2021 she stepped into the role of Deputy Director, and is excited to deepen her support of our team, board, grantees, and strategic direction.
-Jessica brings 9+ years of experience in progressive political non-profits, with areas of expertise in budget and finance, organizational development, operations, and event planning.
-Prior to joining the Progress Alliance team in 2017 she spent years in our larger grantee network, serving as Operations Director of The Washington Bus for more than three years, and before that as a Fellow with Progressive Majority Washington.
+Jessica brings 9+ years of experience in progressive political non-profits.
+Prior to joining the Progress Alliance team she held roles in our larger grantee network, most recently as Operations Director of The Washington Bus (2014-2017), as well as supporting candidate recruitment as a Fellow with Progressive Majority Washington (2013-2014).
 Jessica is a native Washingtonian with roots in Lakewood and Tacoma.
-She holds a Bachelor of Applied Science in Behavioral Science, as well as a Chemical Dependency Specialist certificate, from Seattle Central College.
+She holds a Bachelor of Applied Science in Behavioral Science and a Chemical Dependency Specialist certification from Seattle Central College.
 She has a passion for making systems efficient and information accessible and aligning organizational policies and practices with anti-racist values.
 In her free time, Jessica loves seeing live music and being anywhere near water.